Decree 110/2024: An Analysis of Its Impact on the Cuban Population Beyond Economic Actors

 2. Strategic priorities that exclude the residential sector:

-3. Indirect Impact of the Measures:
+3. Indirect impact of the measures:

-Reason for the mass communication to the population
+Reason for mass communication to the population

 This can be interpreted from two perspectives: